Acetic anhydride: Structure and properties

-Acetic anhydride, like most organic acid anhydrides, is a flexible molecule with a nonplanar structure.
+Acetic anhydride, like most organic acid anhydrides, is a flexible molecule with a non-planar structure.
 The C=O and C-O distances are 1.19 and 1.39 Å. The pi system linkage through the central oxygen offers very weak resonance stabilization compared to the dipole-dipole repulsion between the two carbonyl oxygens.
 The energy barriers to bond rotation between each of the optimal aplanar conformations are quite low.

 Production

 Acetic anhydride was first synthesized in 1852 by the French chemist Charles Frédéric Gerhardt (1816-1856) by heating potassium acetate with benzoyl chloride.

 Acetic anhydride is produced by carbonylation of methyl acetate: